mattgoldspink/grunt-sencha-dependencies/README.md

 ## Release History

+- 0.7.0 - Kick off http server to avoid FD limits in PhantomJS
 - 0.6.7 - Fixed bug #29
 - 0.6.6 - Remove hardcoded path seperators to enable it to work on Windows
 - 0.6.5 - Removing large test dependencies to reduce download size